18 Apr A stakeholder is nothing special–just everything

-That’s because a stakeholder is “just” someone who shares your interests and aims.
+A stakeholder is someone who shares your interests and aims.
 And wants to support your building!

-You see what I mean: we talk about them like having stakeholders is just a normal thing we have.
 But when you really think about who in your life shares your interests and aims, it’s probably a pretty small list!
 And when you realize that to build anything, you need support–well, you quickly see how important a stakeholder is.

 How do you decide to do that?

-Now how do you get others to agree to put their attention on your stuff–your project, your company, your healing practice, your farm produce, your coaching and consulting practice (just for example)?
+Now how do you get others to agree to put their attention on your stuff–your project, your work, your nonprofit?

 - what makes me agree to give my attention to something?